 Internally, the Mona 2’s shape continues to be fantastic.
 It reaches my G-spot with no effort whatsoever, pressing up into it with the same ridge that fits so nicely between my labia.

 I do believe that I have found the exact toy to recommend to beginning G-spot hunters.
-Mona 2 is not overly girthy; people can experiment with vibrations on or vibrations off; the vibrations are deep enough that they actually can trigger G-spot stimulation in a unique fashion; and if all else fails, Mona 2 is a fucking great clitoral vibe.
+Mona 2 is not overly girthy; people can experiment with vibrations on or vibrations off; the vibrations are deep enough that they actually can trigger G-spot stimulation in a unique fashion; and if all else fails, Mona 2 is a fucking great clitoral vibe (unlike Gigi 2).

-Other than a cringe-inducing price, my only complaint about Mona 2 is that the battery does not last as many sessions as I’d like, and there is no warning when it’s about to die.
+Other than a cringe-inducing price, my only complaint about Mona 2 is that there is little warning when it’s about to die1.
 Because I get legit upset when it does, and I’ve killed it twice so far.
-However, I can attest to LELO toys holding their charges for a disturbing amount of time; whenever I get one out of storage, it often still has its charge.
+However, I can attest to LELO toys holding their charges for a disturbing amount of time; whenever I get one out of storage, it often still has its charge, and my Mona test reveals an impressive play time of 2.5 hours (unlike the mighty but short-lived 70 minutes of the Touch).

 It is so rare that a toy be just as good internally as it is externally.
 That a toy be so truly versatile, yet not have some ridiculous quirk that ruins all my positive feelings.
 This may be the first time in history I wish I owned two of the same toy, so that I could double-team myself.
 That, right there — yes, that is love.